-NSU COMPUTER ACCOUNTS SharkLink
+NSU COMPUTER ACCOUNTS SHARKLINK

 SharkLink is an online information portal providing students and faculty and staff members with enhanced, streamlined access to NSU's computing resources and Web communication options.
 This portal allows a single login to provide the user with access to all the available applications including email, personal and shared Web calendars, online groups, and integration with Self-Service Banner, Canvas, and other NSU applications.
-Through SharkLink and these online applications students can view grades, transcripts, and holds; apply for financial aid and review the status of financial aid applications and loans; check registration status; view personal class schedules and register for classes; pay for classes; and check and change personal contact information.
+Through SharkLink and these online applications students can view grades, transcripts, and holds; review the status of financial aid applications and loans; check registration status; view personal class schedules and register for classes; pay for classes; and check and change personal contact information.
 Upon acceptance, a Shark ID / NSU email name and password will automatically be generated.
-New students will receive their temporary password/NSU PIN via their alternate email address or U.S. Postal Service.
 This email is the student's official NSU email account and provides access to SharkLink.
 This email account is the official method of communication at NSU and is used to notify students of upcoming registration deadlines, scholarship information, and other important NSU information.

 Students are required to use their NSU accounts for intra-campus communication and for submission of class assignments as required by faculty members.
 In addition, students participating in online coursework use their account to access the electronic classroom.